Set impOS’ network connection failover sequence for multi-interface devices

 This method is used to override the default sequence of network interfaces that impOS™ will iterate over as it attempts to connect to a server in the Electric Imp impCloud™.
 If impOS fails to connect using the current network interface, it will move on to the next interface in sequence.
 If it has tried all of the interfaces in the specified sequence, it will proceed to the default sequence: Ethernet, WiFi and, finally, cellular. imps which lack any of these interfaces will not include the unavailable interfaces in their default sequences.

-You provide your own sequence by passing in an array of Network Interface Identifiers.
-These include:
+You provide your own sequence by passing in an array of Network Interface Identifiers, including interface classes —

 For example, if you are making a vehicle-mounted product and it is intended to offload collected data when it can connect to a WiFi network at the depot, but use cellular when mobile, then the call might look something like this: